covalenthq/bsp-geth/README.md

 Please refer to these [instructions](https://docs.google.com/document/d/1BMC9-VXZfpB6mGczSu8ylUXJZ_CIx4ephepDtlruv_Q/edit?usp=sharing) for running the BSP with the mq-store-agent (BSP Agent).

-Please refer to this [whitepaper](https://docs.google.com/document/d/1J6RalVVfMSh2kSKNHM3Agb4GngzWVw9e1PqLSVb3-PU/edit#) to understand more about its function.
+Please refer to this [whitepaper](https://www.covalenthq.com/static/documents/Block%20Specimen%20Whitepaper%20V1.1.pdf) to understand more about its function.

-BSP workshop [deck](https://docs.google.com/presentation/d/1qInReJcMxvVywJ8onoFPoKCwuorJ8LpOn3hwLJIl7bg/edit?usp=sharing) for BSP operators.

 ## <span id="bsp_why">Raison d'être</span>